Selling a home

-You want to find a buyer yourself
+If you want to find a buyer yourself

 Using a 'quick house sale' company

-Using an estate agent/solicitor as a selling agent
+Using an estate agent or solicitor

-When you want to sell your property, in almost all situations, it is advisable to use a solicitor or an estate agent to act as a selling agent and to find a buyer.
-It may be more expensive to have a selling agent but they will take responsibility for:
+In almost all situations, it's advisable to use a solicitor or an estate agent to act as a selling agent and find a buyer.
+It might be more expensive to have a selling agent, but they'll take responsibility for:

-- whether either specialises in the type of property being sold or has particular local knowledge
+- if either a solicitor or an estate agent specialises in the type of property you're selling or has particular local knowledge

-- what is known locally about the firms
+- what's known locally about the firms

 Estate agents' and solicitors' fees for selling

-- producing the Home Report
+- producing the home report